jplaroche2000/coherence-hotkeys/README.md

 ## What is provided in this repository

 - ```com.mycompany.coherence.hotkeys.invocable.HotKeyInvocable```: an invocable repsonsible for fetching the most accessed keys from each Coherence storage members' backing map
-- com.mycompany.coherence.hotkeys.invocable.HotKeyData: holder of a collected hot key with its touch count value
+- ```com.mycompany.coherence.hotkeys.invocable.HotKeyData```: holder of a collected hot key with its touch count value
-- com.mycompany.coherence.hotkeys.util.SortedCollectionWithCapacity: a sorted set to store ordered collected HotKeyData
+- ```com.mycompany.coherence.hotkeys.util.SortedCollectionWithCapacity```: a sorted set to store ordered collected HotKeyData
-- com.mycompany.coherence.hotkeys.HotKeys: a sample application that invokes the HotKeyInvocable
+- ```com.mycompany.coherence.hotkeys.HotKeys```: a sample application that invokes the HotKeyInvocable
 - a sample cache config

 ## Running the example